nuxt-community/auth-module/README.md

 # 🚧 `v5` Development

-`dev` branch is under heavy developmentt to prepare for `v5`.
+`dev` branch is under heavy development to prepare for `v5`.
 Dev docs (WIP) are deployed on https://dev.auth.nuxtjs.org

 Meanwhile only important bug fixes are accepted for v4.
 Please base PRs on [master](https://github.com/nuxt-community/auth-module/tree/master) branch.